Peter Kanetsky, Ph.D., M.P.H.

 Stephanie M. Forgas, M.S.

 Stephanie received a Bachelor of Science degree in Applied Physiology and Kinesiology, as well as a Master of Science degree in Health Education and Behavior, from the University of Florida.
-Stephanie has a special interest in understanding the impact of health education and preventive health behaviors on long-term health outcomes within marginalized communities.
-During college and graduate school, Stephanie's research focused on the benefits of exercise on both physical and cognitive health.
+Stephanie has a special interest in understanding the impact of health education and preventive health behaviors on long-term health outcomes.
 Her hobbies include reading, traveling, working out, and spending time with her family.

 Youngchul Kim, Ph.D.

 Dr. Youngchul Kim is an Assistant Member in the Department of Biostatistics and Bioinformatics at H. Lee Moffitt Cancer Center and Research Institute.
 Dr. Kim received his Ph.D. in Statistics at Seoul National University in Korea.
 His research focus is in the areas of statistical genomics, molecular epidemiology of cancer, and genome-guided personalized medicine.
 He provides statistical supports for clinical trial design and analysis of clinical data and high-throughput molecular profiling data.

 Yifen Liu became interested in data analysis and data management after conducting research on HPV adverse events and human viruses (Epstein-Barr viruses, cytomegalovirus and human herpesvirus-6) and environmental hazards linked to aggressive cancers.
 Prior to starting at Moffitt Cancer Center, she worked for Cornell University to develop and design a standardized data reporting system, which was used to collect project data during the grant period, as well as help scientists to improve grant writing skills.
 Earlier in her career, she worked at the Centers for Disease control and Prevention, where she integrated data sets from multiple sources to support large analysis HPV projects.